teranes10/tailwind-color-utilities/README.md

 - Generate background tints.
 (CSS filter for adding a tint to images.)
 - Automatically import CSS files for Tailwind @layer utilities and components.

+ Tailwind CSS @layer classes may not work as expected in style-per-component libraries like Vue, Svelte, and React.
+These frameworks are processing every single <style> block independently.
+In such cases, one viable option is to generate and inject utilities and components using Tailwind plugins.
+[More](https://tailwindcss.com/docs/adding-custom-styles#layers-and-per-component-css)
 ## Installation

 To install the plugin, you can simply run the following command: